Probing the Higgs Portal to a Strongly-Interacting Dark Sector at the FCC-ee: Conclusions

 In this work, we developed and tested a dedicated search for SVJs at the FCC-ee operating at \(\sqrt{s} = \SI{240}{GeV}\), with production mediated by the Higgs boson and leveraging the clean \(Z \to \ell^+ \ell^-\) recoil topology.
 We constructed a benchmark program that (i) maps the effective invisible fraction \rinv to the underlying hadronization parameters \((p_v, p_\eta, \Lambda)\) through simulation, and (ii) scans both a high-\rinv scenario, where \rinv is a derived quantity, and a low-\rinv scenario, where \rinv is taken as an explicit input.
 This provides a coherent way to navigate between regimes dominated by genuine \(E_{\mathrm{miss}}\) and those with predominantly visible final states.

 In the high-\rinv regime, we designed a selection strategy based on an \(E_{\mathrm{miss}}\) window and an azimuthal separation requirement \(\Delta\phi\), which shows sensitivity at the percent level for \(\mathrm{BR}(H \to q_d \bar{q}_d)\).
 Moreover, applying the GNN tagger on top of this selection further extends the reach: the sensitivity to \(\mathrm{BR}(H \to q_d \bar{q}_d)\) improves by nearly three orders of magnitude, substantially enhancing the overall discovery potential.
 In the low-\rinv regime, the invisible energy is intrinsically smaller: very tight \(\Delta\phi\) requirements become overly punitive for the signal, and purely cut-based selections generally fall short of the high-sensitivity target.
 To address this specifically in the low-\rinv regime, we show that the GNN tagger is crucial, allowing constraints on \(\mathrm{BR}(H \to q_d \bar{q}_d)\) at the level of $\mathcal{O}(10^{-2}~\%)$.

+These results can be directly translated into constraints on the Higgs portal coupling $y$.
+Over the full parameter space, spanning both the low- and high-\rinv regimes, we obtain expected 95\% CL upper limits on $y$ at the $\mathcal{O}(10^{-3})$ level, demonstrating the impressive sensitivity of the proposed analysis.

 Overall, the FCC-ee shows strong potential to probe Higgs-portal dark sectors leading to SVJ signatures: optimized selections suffice for discovery-level sensitivity in the high-\rinv regime, while modern jet-substructure tagging specifically enhances sensitivity at low \rinv, pushing SVJ dynamics well within experimental reach.
 Furthermore, the simplified modeling strategy adopted here can be readily extended to hadron colliders such as the FCChh and LHC, where complementary searches would provide an even broader test of the parameter space for SVJs, which is currently under investigation.